 - User experience – is your site responsive to different devices, such as smartphones, tablets, and desktops?

-If you nail these SEO techniques then it is likely that lots of recruiters and employers will find your page.
+According to JumpFactor MSP Marketing, if you nail these SEO techniques then it is likely that lots of recruiters and employers will find your page.
 You may even land a job without applying for one.

 Link Building (Offsite SEO)